rpatil524/Community-Notebooks/Notebooks/How_to_use_ISB-CGC_APIs.md

 ## Use cases for ISB-CGC APIs

-The ISB-CGC APIs can be used for an number of different tasks for interacting with the Google Cloud Platform and BigQuery.
+The ISB-CGC APIs can be used for a number of different tasks for interacting with the Google Cloud Platform and BigQuery.
 It can be used to subset data into cohorts or to access cohorts that have been created using the WebApp.
 It can also be used to interact with the user’s GCP to